Kebza-wq/hybrid-topology/README.md

 Save as Hybrid_Topology_Final.pkt.
 Upload .pkt and README.md to your GitHub repository.

+💾 GitHub Documentation

+The full project is available on GitHub and includes: hybrid.pkt — Cisco Packet Tracer project file README.md — Full documentation (this file) IPv4_&_IPv6_Tables.pdf — Address plan table (optional upload) Screenshots of configuration and successful ping tests Video demonstration of working topology

+✅ Conclusion
+This project integrated theory and practical application in network design.
+The setup of a hybrid topology with IPv4 & IPv6 dual-stack communication demonstrated proficiency in Cisco Packet Tracer configuration, addressing, and troubleshooting.

 ⭐ This project demonstrates professional, multi-protocol network configuration — featuring VLANs, IPv4, IPv6, DHCP/DHCPv6, OSPF, and router security — ideal for academic assessment and portfolio presentation.
+© 2025 Kebarileng Makgobe — North-West University (Mafikeng Campus)